 Instructions for the content to send

-Sadly, this year’s Victoria Classic Boat Festival is cancelled.
-However, the MMBC Victoria Classic Boat Festival would like to use this season to start capturing all our boats in video and build an ongoing permanent database to preserve the history of all of our vessels.
+The MMBC Victoria Classic Boat Festival would like to start capturing all our boats in video and build an ongoing permanent database to preserve the history of all of our vessels.

 We need your help!
 We would like you to capture the story and history of your boat in a homemade 10-minute video.
 Just use your phone camera, walk through your boat, and tell the story!
 We would like to feature one boat on our Facebook page every couple weeks.
 It doesn’t have to be fancy or high quality, just capture the beauty and story of your boat, we will share it, and archive it for our shared history.
 We also hope to make these clips available to visitors to the boat festival with a QR code link on your rigging cards in future years when we can run the Festival in person again.